These natural beauty brands from the Middle East may explain why Arabian women are so beautiful…

 For thousand of years, the Bedouins have acknowledged the curative powers of camel milk, which today is at the heart of The Camel Soap Factory in Dubai.
 This brand hand-makes bars of Castile soap based on camel milk, which contains a plethora of great stuff for your skin, including vitamins, minerals, and alpha hydroxy acids, which plump the skin and smooth fine lines.
 Additionally, this special milk boasts protective proteins with powerful anti-bacterial, anti-viral and anti-fungal properties.

 Hammamii embodies the essence of hammam purification – a.k.a. the steam room to most of us not living in Arabia.
 The line uses all-natural, high- quality ingredients found locally within Arabia to make products that not only deeply nourish the skin, but which also embrace the culture of traditional beauty rituals of the hammam, such as exfoliation, detoxification and hydration.

-Inspired by Arabian and North African beauty rituals, Repère Care offers a line of luxurious beauty products based on rare and highly nourishing Prickly Pear Seed Oil.
-This secret element grows wild in the Moroccan desert, and is rich in unsaturated fats, omega fatty acids, natural retinol and tocopherol — benefitting both your skin and hair.
+Inspired by Arabian and North African beauty rituals, Moroccan Naturals offers a line of luxurious beauty products based on rare and highly nourishing ingredients, such as Argan Oil and Prickly Pear Seed Oil.
+These secret elements grow wild in the Moroccan desert, and are rich in unsaturated fats, omega fatty acids, natural retinol and tocopherol — benefitting both your skin and hair.

 10. Sitti Soap